solo-io/glooctl/README.md

-# gluectl
+# glooctl
-gluectl - CLI for glue
+glooctl - CLI for gloo